 Any links to Amazon are affiliate links.

-Optimal Waketime Lengths.
-How to get your baby to take great naps.
+Baby wake times to get baby taking great naps.
 This post walks you through how long baby should be awake at each age and how to know the signs that baby is ready for sleep.

-One of the most important steps to getting your baby to sleep well is to have waketime length correct.
+One of the most important steps to establishing healthy sleep habits and getting your baby to sleep well is to have waketime length correct.
 It can take time to master, but I have put years of experience and many polls into posts to help you get there as fast as possible.

 It might surprise you to realize there can be a wide variation of optimal lengths among babies.
 Below are some poll results from readers of this blog.
 These poll results really illustrate the fact that every baby is different.
 There are averages and there are most commons, but ultimately it is up to you to figure out what is the optimal waketime length for your baby.